Home » Recipes » Pasta » Homemade Spaghetti O’s (Copycat Recipe)

 • 1/4 cup tomato paste

-• 1/2 cup Parmesan cheese (freshly grated)
+• 1/2 cup Parmesan cheese freshly grated

-• Optional: Fresh chopped basil (for garnish)
+• Optional: Fresh chopped basil for garnish

 Instructions

-• In a large pot over medium heat, add the olive oil, shallot, oregano, and chili flakes.
+• In a large pot over medium heat, add the olive oil, shallot, garlic, oregano, and chili flakes.
 Sauté 1-2 minutes or until the shallots are translucent.

 • Reduce heat to low, and add the tomato paste.
 Cook for 2 minutes.